Kiku-Reise/AliseeksDocs/source/includes/_errors.md

 Errors can be read from the JSON body response of the API or can be read off of the headers:
 **x-error-code**, **x-error-detailed-message** .

-Again our contact is: **alex@aliseeks.com** .
-This API is not very mature yet and things may change or not work properly.
+**WARNING: This API is not very mature yet and things may change or not work properly.
+This API may cease to operate at any point in time without warning.
+You assume all risks associated with using this API.**